 Falling under any circumstances is unfortunate and can lead to serious injuries.
-Under particular circumstances, you may be able to at least be eligible for legal compensation for your injuries.
+Under particular circumstances, you may be able to at least be eligible for legal compensation for your injuries in North Carolina.
 Let’s take a look at the instances where you may be able to pursue a case against your landlord if you fall and injure yourself on your rental property.
-If any of the following situations apply to you, consult a premises liability lawyer at Lewis & Keller for legal assistance.
+If any of the following situations apply to you, reach out to Lewis & Keller to consult a premises liability lawyer in North Carolina for legal assistance.

 Proving Negligence